Sign up for our FREE 8-week course to get on the property ladder.

 From a lender's perspective, applying for a home loan while on maternity leave reduces your borrowing power and makes you a riskier applicant because your income is temporarily reduced.

 The good news is that some lenders will approve a home loan or a mortgage increase even though you're not receiving a permanent income.
-However, you’ll need to undergo an income, assets and liability assessment with the lender to demonstrate that you are capable of servicing the loan.
-Evidently, Australian lenders are more likely to approve your application if you're on paid maternity leave as opposed to unpaid leave.
+You'll just need to show that you can afford the loan, have a realistic borrowing amount and take the time to find a lender that will accept your application.

-- A letter from your employer outlining the terms of your maternity leave including your return date, future employment terms (part time or full time, for example) and your salary upon return.
-It may be a good idea to also include a reference from your employer.
+- Get documentation from your employer.
+If you're on paid maternity leave you could strengthen your application with a letter from your employer outlining the terms of your maternity leave including your return date, future employment terms (part time or full time, for example) and your salary upon return.

-What will the bank consider when reviewing my application?
+What will a lender consider when reviewing my application?

 Lenders will typically take into account whether or not you are on paid or unpaid maternity leave as well as your ability to service the mortgage repayments using:

 - Assets such as genuine savings or shares